Whitewater River Guides

 Tier 1/entry level employee: $18/hr.
 Entry level guide with state minimum requirements.
 50 hour WA guide certification and First Aid/CPR card required to guide at entry level

 Tier 1.5/qualified first year guide: . $21/hr.
 Rookies that have swiftwater rescue training (PRO-1 provided to committed guides) and any advanced medical training WFA/WFR/EMT (if you need help attaining these qualifications Triad can help via our training program).
 Most rookie guides start at this wage after completing guide training and passing evaluations showing improvement in skills and competency after 10 commercial trips.
+These people have shown that they can work without supervision, adhere to safety protocols, and support their chain of command.

 Tier 2/veteran: $25/hr.
 At least 2 of the above qualifications required.
 Standard minimum 2 years guiding.
 This is the starting wage for incoming veteran guides, who are given an evaluation after 2 weeks or 10 commercially guided trips, prior to being moved to tier 3.
 That is to say if you are a vet you will be at this tier during your 2 week evaluation period.
 First year (“rookie”) guides who show high levels of competency and development reach this pay tier during their first season.
+These people do not need supervision at all in order to get their work done, and are highly supportive of their trip leaders and the chain of command.

 Note: We pay fuel expense for any traveling that is done in a personal vehicle in service to Triad River Tours (as agreed to by management).
 These wages do not include tips, housing, or other fringe benefits of the position (only what we pay you).